-AIMS remains the number one ranked marine science research institute in the world, based on science citation impact in the fields of marine and freshwater biology.13 During 2021-2022, AIMS instituted a panel of Science Innovation Leaders comprising some of our most senior and experienced scientists.
+During 2023-24, AIMS will transition to using a multi-parameter performance metric that is more specific to marine science than our previous approach and incorporates key measures of research standing (international collaboration, publication in highest quality journals, excellent citation rates).
+This measure shows AIMS is within the top three marine science organisations within Australia and specialist marine science institutes globally.
+More broadly, AIMS is also in the top 10 international marine science providers.
+AIMS will maintain its top three position and will push to become a top five organization among international marine science providers.
+During 2021-2022, AIMS instituted a panel of Science Innovation Leaders comprising some of our most senior and experienced scientists.
 This panel will lead an escalated focus on innovation which will also contribute to maintaining our standing as a marine science institute because the global pursuit of solutions is intensifying.